 Histogram(X, options, plotoptions)

-(optional) equation(s) of the form option=value where option is one of averageshifted, binbounds, bincount, binwidth, color, discrete, frequencyscale, ignore, maxbins, minbins, or range; specify options for generating the frequency plot
+(optional) equation(s) of the form option=value where option is one of averageshifted, binbounds, bincount, binwidth, color, discrete, format, frequencyscale, ignore, maxbins, minbins, or range; specify options for generating the frequency plot

 options to be passed to the plots[display] command